top of page

 Outputs

-2) New pedestrian and bicycle safety processes are to include: i) Integrated Spatial and Temporal Data and Analysis-guidance will be provided for creating pedestrian and bicycle safety databases and analyzing them at the local or regional levels. ii) Urban Form and Safety-establishing a process to examine urban design strategies, such as improvements needed in road configurations, land use patterns, and built environment features. iii) Demographic Analysis- systematically examining safety disparities across demographic groups and how to address them. iv) The predictive models will proactively identify areas at higher crash risk and guide the allocation of resources for safety improvements.
+2) New pedestrian and bicycle safety processes are to include: i) Integrated Spatial and Temporal Data and Analysis-guidance will be provided for creating pedestrian and bicycle safety databases and analyzing them at the local or regional levels. ii) Urban Form and Safety-establishing a process to examine urban design strategies, such as improvements needed in road configurations, land use patterns, and built environment features. iii) Demographic Analysis- systematically examining safety disparities across demographic groups and how to address them. iv) The predictive models will proactively identify areas at higher crash risk and suggest allocation of resources for safety improvements.

 Outcomes/Impacts